 This is the second part of a two-part article in which I discuss three key steps you can take to set yourself up for success at your next job interview.
-In Part 1, I covered the first two steps, Conduct Research and Create a Strategy.
-In Part 2, I’ll discuss the third step, which will provide you with a solid plan for structuring your interview responses.
+In Part 1, I cover the first two steps, Conduct Research and Create a Strategy.
+Here, in Part 2, I discuss the third step, which will provide you with a solid plan for structuring your interview responses.

 Interviews can be anxiety-inducing even for the most seasoned professionals, but by preparing in a structured way, job candidates can build confidence.
 Conducting research and preparing a conceptual map (Steps 1 and 2) will certainly help you feel more confident and informed, but neither of these strategies addresses how to frame responses to individual interview questions.
 To do so, I recommend using a methodical approach called STAR.
 Although you can deviate from this approach as appropriate, it’s good to at least know about it and practice it in advance—it can be the ace you keep up your sleeve.

 STAR stands for Situation, Task, Action, and Result, and helps you break down complex responses into components so you stay focused, composed, and on target.
 When answering behavioral interview questions—the questions that often start with “Tell me about a time…”—STAR is particularly handy.

 Here is how I recommend you approach each component: